The Introduction: What’s In A Name

 My oldest sister is Shelley Renee; the second oldest is Tanya Marie; my younger brother is Steven Mario (not too bad); and then there’s me, Brandy Rae.

-Let’s just say I got some great comments over the years, and it got to the point where I learned to hate my name with a passion.
+Let’s just say I got some great comments over the years, and it got to the point where I learned to hate my name.
 The only people who ever called me “Brandy Rae” were family members, and even they, along with my husband and kids, loved to tease me about it because they knew I hated it.

 Accepting the Mix